invider/collider.jam/README.md

 * [Jamming Games](#jamming-games)
 * [How to Contribute](#how-to-contribute)

-Check out tutorials and code examples below.
+Check out tutorials and examples below.
 And pixelate reality!